lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Then, let us group the atoms of the water molecules in a group named *H2O*, and then delete the overlapping molecules:
+    Then, let us group the atoms of the water molecules in a group named *H2O*, and then perform a small energy minimization because the cutoff value of 1 Angstrom chosen in the *create_atoms* command is way too small for water:

 ..  code-block:: lammps
     :caption: *to be copied in pureH2O/input.lammps*

     group H2O type 1 2
-    delete_atoms overlap 1.6 H2O H2O mol yes
+    minimize 1.0e-4 1.0e-6 100 1000
+    reset_timestep 0

 ..  container:: justify

-    Deleting overlapping molecules is required here
-    because the molecules where placed randomly in space by the *create_atoms* command, and some of them may be too close from each other, which may force the simulation to crash.
-    The *mol yes* option of the *delete_atoms* command ensures that entire water molecules are deleted, and not just single atoms.

-..  container:: justify

-    Let us also use the fix NPT to control both the temperature and the pressure, by adding the following line to *input.lammps*:
+    Let us use the fix NPT to
+    control both the temperature and the pressure, by adding the following line to *input.lammps*: